Christ Cathedral (Salina, Kansas)

 Christ Cathedral is the cathedral church for the Episcopal Diocese of Western Kansas.
 It is located in Salina, Kansas, United States, and has been listed on the National Register of Historic Places since 2010.

+In 2015, the church reported 185 members; in 2023, it reported 206 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2024 was $183,128.
+Average Sunday Attendance (ASA) reported in 2024 was 62 persons.
+This was a relative decrease from ASA of 90 reported in 2019.

 History

 Episcopalians initially met in Salina in the general store as well as in church buildings of other Christian denominations.
 Christ Church was formed as the first Episcopal parish in the city and a frame church building was constructed in 1872.
 The Right Rev. Sheldon M. Griswold, the first bishop of the Missionary District of Salina, was the first to plan for a new cathedral.

-Sarah E. Batterson of New York, the widow of the Rev. Herman Batterson, was looking for a way to memorialize her husband and donated a large sum of money to build the present cathedral.
+Sarah Eliza (Farhnam) Batterson of New York, the widow of the Rev. Hermon Griswold Batterson, was looking for a way to memorialize her husband and donated a large sum of money to build the present cathedral.
 The gift came with stipulations.
-Philadelphia architect Charles Marquendent Burns, Jr., a personal friend of her husband, was to design the building.
+Philadelphia architect Charles Marquendent Burns Jr., a personal friend of her husband, was to design the building.
 She wanted chairs in the nave instead of pews, and insisted they be free and unsigned to parishioners.
 Bishop Griswold initially asked for $10,000 to $15,000.
 Mrs. Batterson initially offered $25,000, and then raised the amount to $35,000.
 In the end her gifts totaled over $50,000.
 The cornerstone was laid on May 29, 1906, and the first service in the cathedral was held on January 8, 1908.
 Cuthbert and Sons of Topeka, Kansas, built the structure.
 Also on the cathedral property is a parish hall built in 1948 and a two-story education and office building completed in 1956.